coffee-tools/coffee/docs/docs-book/src/using-coffee.md

 - `--data-dir`: by default set to `/home/alice/.coffee`, you may want to set this option if you are looking to specify a different directory for the Coffee home.
+- `--skip-verify`: Use this option to bypass `coffee`'s validation process, which checks for conflicts between its configuration and the local storage.

 ### Add a Plugin Repository